Why Track Your Game?

 Do you know why your average isn't climbing?

-Most bowlers look at their total score and call it a night.
-But your average is hiding clues โ€” in the pins you leave, the spares you miss, and the games where fatigue kicks in.
-Here's why tracking the details changes everything.
+Reckon you know your spare rate?
+Prove it.
+Most bowlers look at the total and call it a night — but your average is hiding clues in the pins you leave, the spares you miss, and the games where fatigue kicks in.

 The average bowler has a visibility problem